jfcarr/rust-tech-talk/rust_language_examples_mdbook/src/content/declarations_and_data_types/declarations_and_data_types.md

-# Declarations and Data Types
+# Data and Object Types